 Consumption of watermelon can significantly increase the plasma L-arginine levels.
 High arginine levels may increase body metabolism, and also enhance cardiovascular and immune response!

 Moreover, watermelon and watermelon seeds have a high satiating effect, helping overweight people reduce body weight, body mass index (BMI), and waist to hip ratio!

 Furthermore, watermelon seeds are a great dietary source of magnesium.
 1 serving (a handful) of watermelon seeds contains about 21 mg of magnesium.
 A diet high in magnesium is beneficial for weight loss!
 Additionally, magnesium is crucial for healthy bones, protein synthesis, energy metabolism, the proper muscle and nerve function, and for the control of blood glucose and blood pressure!

 Regular watermelon and watermelon seeds consumption seems to lower triglyceride, LDL cholesterol, reducing the risk of developing cardiovascular diseases.

 Also, watermelon contains high amounts of L-citrulline and L-arginine which can relieve us from inflammation and oxidative stress.
-Moreover, watermelon is rich in nitric oxide (NO) which relaxes blood vessels, improves the supply of blood flow, and reduces the atherosclerosis by influencing the lipid metabolism.
+Moreover, watermelon supports healthy blood pressure, as it’s rich in nitric oxide (NO) which relaxes blood vessels, improves the supply of blood flow, and reduces the atherosclerosis by influencing the lipid metabolism.

 Additionally, watermelon seeds mainly contain healthy fats.
 They’re particularly rich in polyunsaturated fatty acids, which are beneficial for the heart when eaten in moderation.